Channel Estimation for FAS-assisted Multiuser mmWave Systems: Simulation Results

 \section{Simulation Results}

-In this section, we evaluate the performance of the proposed L3SCR scheme by simulation.
+In this section, we evaluate the performance of the proposed L3SCR scheme by simulations.
 The uplink carrier frequency is set to $28$ GHz.
 For convenience, we assume equal maximum power constraint and equal number of paths for all users, i.e., $p_u = p, L_u = L, \forall u \in \{1, \dots, U\}$, and define the signal-to-noise ratio (SNR) as $\rho = 10 \lg p$ (dB).
-We set $U = 2$, $W = 10$, $N = 100$, $\Delta = \frac{\lambda}{2}$, $L = 5$, and $C = 10^4$.
-All simulation results are obtained by averaging over $1000$ independent channel realizations.
+We set $U = 2$, $W = 10$, $N = 50$, $\Delta = \frac{\lambda}{2}$, $L = 5$, $\epsilon = \frac{1}{400 M}$, and $C = 10^4$.
+Let $S$ denote the number of symbols in a coherence block, which is mainly determined by the coherence bandwidth and coherence time \cite{bjornson2016massive}.
+Here we set $S = 500$.
+Since the L3SCR and LS schemes respectively require $KTU$ and $NTU$ pilot overhead, their corresponding loss factors in (\ref{rate_R}) are given by

+Besides the LS method, we also compare the proposed L3SCR scheme with the orthogonal matching pursuit (OMP) algorithm in \cite{lee2016channel}.
+In particular, we use the OMP algorithm to estimate the sparse parameters from (\ref{Hu_LS}) and then reconstruct $\bm G_u$.
+All simulation results are obtained by averaging over $1000$ channel realizations.
 We investigate two performance metrics.
 The first one is the normalized mean square error (NMSE)

-where the expectation is taken over different channel realizations, and ${\hat {\bm G}}_u$ can be either ${\hat {\bm G}}_{u, {\text {LS}}}$ or ${\hat {\bm G}}_{u, {\text {L3SCR}}}$.
+where the expectation is taken over different channel realizations, and ${\hat {\bm G}}_u$ can be any of ${\hat {\bm G}}_{u, {\text {L3SCR}}}$, ${\hat {\bm G}}_{u, {\text {LS}}}$, or ${\hat {\bm G}}_{u, {\text {OMP}}}$.
 The second metric is the average system rate $R$, which can be calculated from (\ref{rate_R}).
 Here we assume that the BS adopts the maximum ratio combining method for signal detection.
 In addition, we look for the optimal ports for the users to maximize $R$ by employing the exhaustive searching method.